Citalopram Oral SolutionPronunciation

 Patients should be advised that taking Citalopram Oral Solution, USP can cause mild pupillary dilation, which in susceptible individuals, can lead to an episode of angle-closure glaucoma.
 Pre-existing glaucoma is almost always open-angle glaucoma because angle- closure glaucoma, when diagnosed, can be treated definitively with iridectomy.
 Open-angle glaucoma is not a risk factor for angle closure glaucoma.
 Patients may wish to be examined to determine whether they are susceptible to angle closure, and have a prophylactic procedure (e.g., iridectomy), if they are susceptible.

 Although in controlled studies Citalopram has not been shown to impair psychomotor performance, any psychoactive drug may impair judgment, thinking, or motor skills, so patients should be cautioned about operating hazardous machinery, including automobiles, until they are reasonably certain that Citalopram therapy does not affect their ability to engage in such activities.

 Patients should be told that, although Citalopram has not been shown in experiments with normal subjects to increase the mental and motor skill impairments caused by alcohol, the concomitant use of Citalopram and alcohol in depressed patients is not advised.

 Patients should be advised to inform their physician if they are taking, or plan to take, any prescription or over-the-counter drugs, as there is a potential for interactions.

-Patients should be cautioned about the concomitant use of citalopram and NSAIDs, aspirin, warfarin, or other drugs that affect coagulation since combined use of psychotropic drugs that interfere with serotonin reuptake and these agents has been associated with an increased risk of bleeding.
+Patients should be cautioned about the concomitant use of Citalopram and NSAIDs, aspirin, warfarin, or other drugs that affect coagulation since the combined use of psychotropic drugs that interfere with serotonin reuptake and these agents has been associated with an increased risk of bleeding.